rse-sa/dynaflow/docs/HOOKS.md

     // Rejected step also triggers onComplete, but you can check targetStep });

-// Or use afterStep hooks for specific steps Dynaflow::afterStep('approved', function (DynaflowContext $ctx) {
+// Or use afterTransitionTo hooks for specific steps Dynaflow::afterTransitionTo('approved', function (DynaflowContext $ctx) {
     $ctx->model()->update($ctx->pendingData());
 });

-Dynaflow::afterStep('rejected', function (DynaflowContext $ctx) {
+Dynaflow::afterTransitionTo('rejected', function (DynaflowContext $ctx) {
     Mail::to($ctx->instance->triggeredBy)->send(
         new RequestRejected($ctx->notes)
     );